 We also want to be sure that people understand that at Turing, AI doesn’t destroy jobs; it’s a means to help people find them.

-Startups often compromise on their company domain name since premium names are often taken and cost more.
-You didn’t.
+Startups often compromise on their company domain name, you clearly didn't.
 Did you know the value or importance of owning an exact brand match domain and what impact it could have on your business?

 Absolutely, yes.
 A company’s domain and brand is usually the first touchpoint with a customer.
 It’s essential to have a brand that evokes the kind of emotion and association that you want your customer to have.
 For Turing, it was excellence in engineering and a name that is foundational to the software.